About

 Hello, we’re Lynn and Mark Barger Elliott.
 Blue Lobsters Creative was born on a dock in Provincetown when our family came across three blue lobsters in 48 hours (see below).

-Since then as educators, counselors, pastors, a professor of leadership, and an award-winning filmmaker, we have attempted to point to and describe the joyful, faithful, and hopeful aspects of life, both those seen and unseen.
-Albert Einstein called this the “mystical,” others have called it the miraculous.
+Since then as educators, counselors, faith leaders, a professor of leadership, and an award-winning documentary filmmaker, we have attempted to point to and describe the joyful, faithful, and hopeful aspects of life, seen and unseen.

 One day in Nantucket we visited a small aquarium and saw a blue lobster scurrying about in a six foot round pool.
 A young woman informed us a blue lobster is an anomaly: only one out of every 2 million lobsters is born blue.